oauth-wg/oauth-sd-jwt-vc/draft-ietf-oauth-sd-jwt-vc.md

 for their contributions (some of which substantial) to this draft and to the initial set of implementations.

 # Document History

+-03

+*  Include disclosure of age_equal_or_over/18 in the PID example

 -02